davegoblue/TestCodingShortcuts/README.md

 * TestParallel_v001 runs sequential, 3 parallel clusters doing 300% of total sequential work, and 3 parallel clusters doing 100% of total sequential work
 * TestParallel_v001 expanded to do 300% base work (due vecLen x3) and 900% base work (due vecLen x3 and nRuns x3)
 * TestParallel_v002 created to set cache=TRUE for all the calculations in TestParallel_v001
+* TestParallel_v002 invetsigates using 1-4 parallel clusters and comparing run times